 Other: AHCCCS is committed to workforce development and support of the medical residency and dental student training programs in the state of Arizona.
 AHCCCS expects the Contractor to support these efforts.
 AHCCCS encourages plans to contract with or otherwise support the many Graduate Medical Education (GME) Residency Training Programs currently operating in the state and to investigate opportunities for resident participation in Contractor medical management and committee activities.
 In the event of a contract termination between the Contractor and a Graduate Medical Education Residency Training Program or training site, the Contractor may not remove members from that program in such a manner as to harm the stability of the program.
 AHCCCS reserves the right to determine what constitutes risk to the program.
 If a Residency Training Program is in need of patients in order to maintain accreditation, AHCCCS may require a Contractor within the program's GSA to make members available to the program.
-Further, the Contractor must attempt to contract with graduating residents and providers that are opening new practices in, or relocating to, Arizona, especially in rural or underserved areas..
+Further, the Contractor must attempt to contract with graduating residents and providers that are opening new practices in, or relocating to, Arizona, especially in rural or underserved areas.

-Ball v Biedess (Rodgers): In order to fulfill the settlement in the Ball v.
-Biedess (Rodgers) case the Program Contractor is responsible for establishing a network of contracted providers adequate to ensure that critical services are provided without gaps.
+Ball v Betlach: In compliance with Orders by the District Court in Ball v Betlach the Program Contractor is responsible for establishing a network of contracted providers adequate to ensure that critical services are provided without gaps.
 The Program Contractor shall resolve gaps in critical services within two hours of a gap being reported.
+The Program Contractor shall have back-up caregivers available on-call to substitute for those times when an unforeseeable gap in critical service occurs.